arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/monads/README.md

 }
 ```

-Subsequently, AddStep is called two times to transfer to Conference and then City inside the same container:
+Subsequently, `addStep` is called two times to transfer to `Conference` and then `City` inside the same container:

 ![](https://mikhail.io/2018/07/monads-explained-in-csharp-again//monad-two-binds.png)

 ### Finally, Monads

-The name of this pattern is `Monad`.
+The name of this pattern is **Monad**.

-In Arrow terms, a Monad is an interface with two operations: constructor and flatMap.
+In Arrow terms, a Monad is an interface with two operations: a constructor `just`, and `flatMap`.

 ```kotlin
 interface Monad<F>: Applicative<F>, Functor<F> {